 I think that this is Metallica's greatest song ever made, I really do.
 Unfortunately the production is just terrible, so I always listen to the remixed/remastered version on YouTube by Ahdy Khairat; it has perfect production.
 Anyways, it's certainly among the most epic songs James has wrote; the main riff is so mean and the harmonies are incredible, with some of them sounding glorious and broad and others sounding tragic and dark.
 All the riffs are incredible, including the main riff based on Lar's drumbeat, as well as the jumper riff, the dark chorus riff, everything... it's just so epic.

-Their second best song ever I think, and off their first album.
+Their second best song ever, I think, and off their first album.
 Simply epic.
-James's screamy vocals are pretty nuts, the AW YEAH YEAH is so cool, the guitar tone is raw and rips through the production, and Cliff's bass is perfectly produced so that it cuts through the rest of the production without being overpowering in volume, just as good bass production should be.
-The lyrics are sweet and the riffs are all epic and it's just so well constructed, and is a clear precursor to Metallica's later epics to come like the titles tracks for Ride The Lightning, Master of Puppets and...And Justice For All.
+James's screamy vocals are pretty nuts, the "AW YEAH YEAH" is so cool, the guitar tone is raw and rips through the production, and Cliff's bass is perfectly produced so that it cuts through the rest of the production without being overpowering in volume, just as good bass production should be.
+The lyrics are sweet, and the riffs are all epic.
+It's just so well constructed and is a clear precursor to Metallica's later epics to come like the title tracks for Ride The Lightning, Master of Puppets, and...And Justice For All.

-Solution: Go on YouTube, and speed up the song to 125%.
+Solution: Go on YouTube and speed up the song to 125%.